 Produces phosphate, a mineral that the body needs to break down proteins, fats and carbohydrates

 Stimulates hormone production and helps the body to use B vitamins

 Doctors, dietitians and nutritionists say that an individual has to have a good balance of magnesium, calcium and phosphorous for optimal health.

 How do you know if you're deficient in phosphorus?

 Changes in your weight

 Not having sufficient amounts of phosphorous can also result in bone loss.

-Phosphorous Supplements: Speak to your Doctor
+Phosphorus Supplements: Speak to your Doctor

 If you can't take phosphorous supplements, you can still get it from natural foods: raspberries, raisins, soy beans, lentils, other legumes, whole grain cereals, fish and others.
 Beware of junk food.
 Many junk foods contain ingredients that can affect the body's processing of calcium.
 When an individual has sufficient amounts of phosphorous, chances are he or she will not suffer from the usual problems associated with a phosphorous deficiency: rickets, stunted growth (in children) and osteoporosis (in adults).
 Beware too of processed foods.
-There's actually very little "real food" in convenience foods and hence are not good sources of phosphorous.
+There's actually very little "real food" in convenience foods and hence are not good sources of phosphorus.